Clizco/Geko_Front/README.md

-# BLUD - Mongoose Version
+# BLUD - FrontEnd Version

-Api for database management

-This project includes:

-- express
-- mongoose
-- dotenv
-- cookie-parser
-- http-error
-- mongodb
-- jsonwebtoken
+This is the frontend view of BLUD (Api for database management)

 # CONTRIBUTING